cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 There are several Cloud Foundry behaviors related to file storage, HTTP sessions, and port usage that might require modifications to your application.

-* All required application resources will be uploaded, and extraneous files and artifacts will be excluded.
+* All required application resources are uploaded.
+Extraneous files and artifacts are excluded.
-For example, you might need to include a database driver, and especially for a large application, you will want to explicitly exclude extraneous files that exist within your application directory structure.
+For example, you might need to include a database driver.
+In that case, particularly for a large application, you should explicitly exclude extraneous files that exist within your application directory structure.

 * Your Cloud Foundry instance supports the type of application you are going to deploy, or you have the URL of an externally available buildpack that can stage the application.

-For more information on these and other topics that will help you prepare to deploy your application, see:
+For help preparing to
+deploy your application, see:

 * [Prepare to Deploy](prepare-to-deploy.html)